-Before RC Buford made the trade to acquire Richard Jefferson, Jefferson was already showing signs of decline.
-You don’t usually get an Olympian and a 20 point a game scorer in the NBA who’s under 30 for spare parts and that’s exactly what the Spurs got him for.
+Before RC Buford made the trade to acquire Richard Jefferson, Jefferson was already showing signs of

 It’s no secret, Jefferson pulled a vanishing act.
 After a strong start to the NBA season, he slowly became a non-presence for San Antonio towards the end of the regular season and completely disappeared in the post season